 Hyperthyroidism, whooping cough, chickenpox, measles, meningitis, encephalitis (inflammation of the brain) etc. may cause mental retardation if they are not treated adequately.
 Traumatic brain injury caused by a blow or a violent shake to the head may also cause brain damage and mental retardation in children.

 Treatment and Care for an intellectually disabled child

 Basically, mental retardation should be handled with ultimate care and patience.
 They will require appropriate, individualized education and skills training other than the “normal” kids.
 Social programs and extracurricular activities help retarded children and adolescents gain self-esteem.
 A supportive, warm home environment is essential to help the mentally retarded reach their full potential.

-Apart from these, one of the very promising scientific treatments is the stem cell therapy.
+Apart from these, one of the very promising scientific treatments is stem cell therapy.
 Stem cells are primitive cells that are capable of forming diverse types of tissues.
-This treatment has the potential to repair the damaged neural tissue at the molecular, structural and functional level.
+This treatment has the potential to repair the damaged neural tissue at the molecular, structural and functional levels.
 Before this therapy, brain damage during birth was irreversible.
 The causes could be genetic or otherwise.
 However, SCT helps repair damaged cells and, with the help of other rehabilitation treatments, it improves the quality of life of such patients.

-Research on everything you can about intellectual disabilities.
+Research everything you can about intellectual disabilities.
 The more you know, the better advocate you can be for your child.

 Get your child involved in group activities.